You want smart political talk without the meltdowns?

 There are many votes that can be earned in 28 in these traditionally blue cities that have not been available before.

-And the Democrats with their bad policies and the subsequent doge findings have gifted Republicans the powder to blow up the map.
+And the Democrats, with their bad policies and the subsequent Doge findings, have gifted Republicans the powder to blow up the map.

-Um don't fly over those blue cities and those blue states anymore.
+Here would be my ask: As you are in conversations with the powers to be, don't fly over those blue cities and those blue states anymore.

 I don't think it's a bad idea.

-I think New Jersey might have a glimmer of hope and your strategy could be successful.
+I think New Jersey might have a glimmer of hope, and your strategy could be successful.

-Um I I would hope that the same would be for the Commonwealth of Virginia, and I'd put them on the map.
+I would hope that the same would be for the Commonwealth of Virginia.

-Now I know because when I had a home in Long Island, I had a sprinkler mandate when I did some construction on the third floor of my home.
+Now, I know because when I had a home in Long Island, I had a sprinkler mandate when I did some construction on the third floor of my home.

-And that that it's killing the opportunity of people.
+And it's killing the opportunity of people.

 It's like a tax on people.